florenciopaucar/deep-reinforcement-learning/p2_continuous-control/README.md

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

+3. Install the requirements of the application: pip install -r req.txt
 ### Instructions

 The code of the project start in `Continuos_Control.ipynb` where you will run the cells to get your own agent or tune the hyperparameters.
 The project contain the following files.